onfido/onfido-openapi-spec/README.md

 - [onfido-python](https://github.com/onfido/onfido-python)
 - [onfido-ruby](https://github.com/onfido/onfido-ruby)

-Libraries comes with Webhook validation and possibility to easily choose region to target.
+Libraries come with Webhook validation and the possibility to easily choose a region to target.

 Please find more information regarding how to use each library in his own README.md file.